 5. The Humanities program then provides the SGS Thesis office with the Doctoral Thesis Committee form listing all the members and the date/time for the defence.
 The SGS Thesis office secures a room (unless the supervisor has indicated a room they would like to use) and organizes the defence.

-Please note the Humanities PhD program changed some sections of its curriculum in 2017.
+Finally, please note the Humanities PhD program changed some sections of its curriculum in 2017.
 Students in the pre-2017 curriclum stream have their Thesis coded as HUMA 890 (54 credits), while after 2017 it is coded as Thesis HUMA 895 (57 credits).

 - Humanities PhD Program